wds4/DCoSL/bounties/nostrBountiesDescription.md

 ## Functionality for Phase 1

+Sign-in with a nostr key will not be required for Phase 1 (probably not until Phase 3).
 Visitors to the site will be presented with two options:
 - select an existing list
 - select a "seed" user